Podcast: Download

 Anxiety definitely interferes with memory.

-In many cases, this happens because it’s very difficult to pay attention to incoming information when you’re under duress.
+In many cases, the damage happens because it’s very difficult to pay attention to incoming information when you’re under duress.

 As one study found, anxiety negatively affects what scientists call attentional control.

-Later, I had a major anxiety attack while delivering a lecture at the University of Saarland.
-In this case, it wasn’t that I couldn’t remember incoming information during a class.
+Later, I went through a similarly bad anxiety attack while delivering a lecture at the University of Saarland.

-I wasn’t able to focus on my delivery because lack of attentional control caused me to focus on my physical distress.
+I failed to focus on my delivery because a sudden lack of attentional control caused me to focus on my physical distress.

 And the weird thing is that, although they impede learning and memory in the moment, the episodes themselves are highly memorable to me.
 That’s because stress can help form memories in certain circumstances.